 The simple online application for the Egypt e-Visa from New Zealand only takes a few minutes to complete with a range of personal and passport information.
 This includes:

 It’s also necessary to answer some basic health and security-related questions and to provide the correct date of intended entry to Egypt.
-Applicants should carefully double check all the data provided on the form in order to avoid rejection of the application or any delays in the receiving the Egypt visa for New Zealand citizens.
+Applicants should carefully double-check all the data provided on the form in order to avoid rejection of the application or any delays in receiving the Egypt visa for New Zealand citizens.